flutter/website/src/desktop.md

   within an editor.
 See [setting up an editor][] for more details.

-## Create a new project with desktop support
+## Create a new project

-You can use the following steps to create a new project with desktop support.
+You can use the following steps to create a new project with macOS support.

 ### Set up

-At the command line, perform the following commands to make sure that you have the latest desktop support and that it's enabled.
+At the command line, perform the following commands to make sure that you have the latest support for macOS and that it's enabled.
 If you see "flutter: command not found", then make sure that you have installed the
 [Flutter SDK][] and that it’s in your path.